flenniken/nimlist/README.md

 # nimlist

-Show the nim packages in your browser all on one page.
+Show the nim package list in your browser on one page.